dmitrySorokin/interferobotProject/README.md

 ## Training

-To train the model(s) in the paper, run this command:
+To train the models in the paper, run this command:
 ```
 cd interf_dqn
 ./run.sh #TODO add randomization args?